janesmae/ye_olde_janesmae.github.io/_posts/2015-10-25-state-of-the-apps-essentials-in-2015.md

 ### Communication

 * [Textual][textual]{:target="_blank"} - Probably the best IRC client.
 At least it is one of the more stable ones around.
-I know, IRC in 2015 is lame but I'm still a bit oldschool and can not really give up that addiction.
+I know, IRC in 2015 is lame but I'm still a bit old-school and can not really give up that addiction.

 * [Slack][slack]{:target="_blank"} - Team communication has never been easier.
-For me it is the best team IM solution currently available, providing public chats with a topic and private group converstations as well.
+For me it is the best team IM solution currently available, providing public chats with a topic and private group conversations as well.
 There are many competitors out there, every single one has it's good and bad sides.
 I have been using [Fleep][fleep]{:target="_blank"} for almost a year until recently, but it has a different end goal(merge email with IM) and therefore these 2 apps can really not be compared.

 ### Office Suite